mikelodder7/gennaro-dkg/README.md

 The Gennaro Distributed Key Generation Algorithm as described [here](https://link.springer.com/content/pdf/10.1007/s00145-006-0347-3.pdf)

+This implementation also mitigates the [Rogue Key Attack](https://blog.sigmaprime.io/dkg-rogue-key.html).

 ## Security Notes

 This crate has received one security audit from Kudelski Security with no significant findings.
 The